sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

-**Don't care values:** In some cases the value of a condition might not influence the action.
+**Don't care values:** In some cases, the value of a condition might not influence the action.
 This is represented as a "don't care" value, or "dc".

 Essentially, "dc" is a combination of two columns.